swiftwasm/carton/README.md

 ## Requirements

-- macOS 10.15 and Xcode 11.4 for macOS users.
+- macOS 10.15 and Xcode 11.4 or later for macOS users.
 - [Swift 5.2 or later](https://swift.org/download/) for Linux users.

 ## Installation